Legal Studies

 A Great Fit For

-• Detail-oriented: A successful legal studies minor will have a keen eye for detail, as even the smallest nuances in legal language can significantly affect the interpretation and application of laws.
+• Those who have a keen eye for detail, as even the smallest nuances in legal language can significantly affect the interpretation and application of laws

-• Ethical and responsible: A person pursuing legal studies should have a strong sense of ethics and responsibility, as the knowledge they gain could be used to impact people’s lives and society at large.
+• Those who strive for a strong sense of ethics and responsibility, using the knowledge they gain to impact people’s lives and society at large

 THE MORNINGSIDE DIFFERENCE